What we’re about

 For those attending in person, we will most likely adjourn to Milano’s afterward for food and socializing.

-The Dayton Linux Users Group, a Special Interest Group (SIG) of the Dayton Microcomputer Association, meets the 3rd Thursday of the month Online.
+The Dayton Linux Users Group, a Special Interest Group (SIG) of the Dayton Microcomputer Association, meets the 3rd Thursday of the month in person and online.

 At our monthly meetings, we may have one or more presentation topics planned, or we simply discuss news and projects of interest to our members.
-(We’re working on planning presentations for more of our meetings, and could use some volunteers — hint, hint!).
-Our attendees include anyone from experienced Linux system administrators to those who have been hearing about Linux and want to learn more.
+Our attendees include anyone from experienced Linux system administrators to those who have been hearing about Linux and want to learn more.9 attendees

 Past events